TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 <a id= quickstartscript> </a>
 ## Create Tables and Import Data Using quickstart Scripts
-SnappyData contains various quickstart scripts that can be used to run some basic functionalities. </br>For example, you can run the **create_and_load_column_table.sql** script.
+TIBCO ComputeDB contains various quickstart scripts that can be used to run some basic functionalities. </br>For example, you can run the **create_and_load_column_table.sql** script.
 This script first drops the table if it exists and then  creates an external table named STAGING AIRLINE to load the formatted data from a parquet file.
-Then a column table is created with only the specified columns from this external table. </br>Connect to SnappyData shell before running these scripts.
+Then a column table is created with only the specified columns from this external table. </br>Connect to Snappy shell before running these scripts.
 These script files must be run from within the **quickstart** directory if you are providing the relative path as shown:

             ./bin/snappy
 			connect client '127.0.0.1:1527';